 No

-This question seeks to determine whether or not an EHR has been installed by the health center as of December 31, 2016, and, if so, which product is in use, how broad is access to the system, and what features are available and being used.
+This question seeks to determine whether or not an EHR has been installed by the health center as of December 31 and, if so, which product is in use, how broad is access to the system, and what features are available and being used.
 While they can often produce much of the UDS data, do not include practice management systems or other billing systems.
-If the health center has purchased an EHR, but had not yet placed it into use by December 31, 2016, answer “No.” If it has been installed, indicate if it was being used as of December 31, 2016, by:
+If the health center purchased an EHR but had not yet placed it into use, answer “No.” If it has been installed, indicate if it was being used, as of December 31, by:

 All sites and all providers: For the purposes of this response, “providers” mean all medical providers including physicians, nurse practitioners, physician assistants, and certified nurse midwives.
-While some or all of the dental, mental health, or other providers may also have used the system, as may medical support staff, this is not required to choose response “a.”
+Although some or all of the dental, mental health, or other providers may also be using the system, as may medical support staff, this is not required to choose response a.
 For the purposes of this response, “all sites” means all permanent sites where medical providers serve health center medical patients and does not include administrative-only locations, hospitals or nursing homes, mobile vans, or sites used on a seasonal or temporary basis.
+This option may be checked even if a small number of newly hired and as yet not trained individuals are the only ones not using the system.

-At some sites or for some providers: Select option b if one or more permanent sites did not have the EHR installed, or in use (even if this is planned), or if one or more medical providers (as defined above) were not yet using the system by December 31, 2016.
-When determining if all providers had access to the system, the health center should also consider part time and locum providers who serve clinic patients.
+At some sites or for some providers: Select option b if one or more permanent sites did not have the EHR installed, or in use (even if this is planned), or if one or more medical providers (as defined above) do not yet use the system.
+When determining if all providers have access to the system, the health center should also consider part time and locum providers who serve clinic patients.
 Do not select this option if the only medical providers who did not have access were those who were newly hired and still being trained on the system.

-No: Select “no” if no EHR was in use on December 31, 2016, even if the system had been installed and staff was training on how to use the system.
+No: Select “no” if no EHR was in use on December 31, even if the system had been installed and staff was training on how to use the system.